alisacorporation/alisacorporation/README.md

 ---

 ## 🏆 Achievements
-- 🏅 Certifications: I wish..
+- 🏅 Certifications: LinkedIn 28+ various courses watched (but do you think I remember it all?)
 ---

 ## 🌟 Fun Facts